mirkomarras/dl-sentiment-coco/README.md

 --samples_per_class 6500
 ```

-Create a folder *data* within the project and copy the online course review dataset together with its splitted files
+Create a folder *data* and copy the online course review dataset together with its splitted files
 available at [this link]().

 #### Create context-specific embeddings from the embedding generation file.